Dog hair, toys, bones and dog beds. It's an ongoing chore to cleaning your house with a dog.

 Dog beds can stink!
 Let’s face it.
 They retain odors like nobody’s business.

-By removing the covers and washing your dogs bed once a week, your house will avoid smelling like dog.
+One of the easiest way to keep your dog's bed clean is to buy a dog bed with a removable cover.
+By removing the covers and washing your dog's bed once a week, your house will avoid smelling like dog.

 Be sure to remove the baking soda before your dog lays back on it, otherwise you’ll have dog paws in white all over your house.

 Bathing and Groom Your Dog Regularly